CS3219-AY2223S1/cs3219-project-ay2223s1-g22/project-report/README.md

 Thus, using Terraform gives the team an automated way to deploy updates and saves us the time spent on having to log on the GCP console and manually shutting down and creating the containers.

-More importantly, this allows us to rapidly deploy updates by simply triggering [a single GitHub workflow](#partial-re-deployment) and increase developer productivity.
+More importantly, this allows us to rapidly deploy updates by simply triggering [a single GitHub workflow](#partial-re-deployment).

 ### Increase reliability